The activities of the ECTE fall into three main areas. Please visit the appropriate section for each:

 - Quality assurance.
 The ECTE seeks to nurture and certify a culture of quality assurance in theological education through institutional and programme accreditation.
 ECTE accreditation seeks both comparability to European and international standards and guidelines and coherence with the values of evangelical theology.
 The ECTE’s quality assurance services are subject-specific and cross-border in nature.
 Institutions that undergo quality assurance processes with the ECTE provide a witness to churches, missions and to the broader community of the academic, vocational and formational values they wish to communicate to their graduates.
 ECTE quality assurance activities fall within the scope of the European Standards and Guidelines and include Institutional and Programme accreditation.
-The ECTE aims to determine the quality and level of learning opportunities at EQF levels 5, 6 and 7 of the European Qualifications Framework (EQF) corresponding to the Short Cycle, First Cycle and Second Cycle as defined in the Qualifications Framework for the European Higher Education Area (QF-EHEA).
-As a cross-border QA agency, does not determine the status of institutions nor their ability to award formal degrees, making careful distinctions between higher education institutions and alternative providers of higher education learning opportunities.
+The ECTE aims to determine the quality and level of learning opportunities within levels 5,6 and 7 of the European Qualifications Framework (EQF) corresponding to the Short Cycle, First Cycle and Second Cycle as defined in the Qualifications Framework for the European Higher Education Area (QF-EHEA).
+As a cross-border QA agency, the ECTE does not determine the status of institutions nor their ability to award formal degrees, making careful distinctions between higher education institutions and alternative providers of higher education learning opportunities.

 - Development.
 The ECTE seeks to further serve theological education in Europe and beyond through publication, the creation and maintenance of key resources, organisation of events and the training of those involved in the delivery of theological education.
 The ECTE seeks to understand the present and future movements in evangelical theological education, in order to maintain relevance in delivering its services and to take part in developing a contemporary vision for theological education in Europe and beyond.